-If your GP practice provides an online consultation service, this will be made clear on the GP practice website.
+If your GP surgery provides an online consultation service, this will be made clear on the GP surgery website.

-Your NHS account is provided by NHS Digital and supports health services such as enabling your GP practice to provide you with online access to sections of your health record.
-You can use the NHS App to log in to your NHS account.
+Your NHS App is provided by NHS England and supports health services such as enabling your GP surgery to provide you with online access to sections of your health record.
 The NHS App can be downloaded from the App Store and Google Play.
-You can also log in to your NHS account using the NHS website.
+You can also log in to your account using the NHS website.

 Who is involved in providing online consultation services?

-If an online consultation service is available at your GP practice, the GP practice (or the clinical commissioning group to which they belong) will have usually engaged one or more specialised online consultation supplier(s) to provide the service.
-The agreements in place with the supplier(s) ensure that your GP practice remains the 'Controller' of the patients' information and that patients' information is not used for any purpose other than the online consultation purpose.
-In relation to certain online consultation providers NHS England is also a joint data controller of your information alongside your GP practice, please see below.
+If an online consultation service is available at your GP surgery, then the GP surgery or the integrated care board (ICB) to which they belong will have usually engaged one or more specialised online consultation supplier(s) to provide the service.
+The agreements in place with the supplier(s) ensure that your GP surgery remains the 'controller' of the patients' information and that patients' information is not used for any purpose other than the online consultation purpose.
+In relation to certain online consultation providers NHS England is also a joint data controller of your information alongside your GP surgery, as described below.

 Online consultation provider

-NHS Digital will be a controller of personal data relating to your journey through your NHS account (for example that you accessed an online consultation service at a certain time), as NHS Digital connects your NHS account to the GP practice's online consultation service.
+NHS England will be a controller of personal data relating to your journey through your NHS App (for example that you accessed an online consultation service at a certain time).
+This is because as NHS England connects your NHS App to the GP surgery's online consultation service.

-Because NHS Digital provides the NHS login service, NHS Digital is a controller of verified identity information used to access your NHS account and online consultations services from your NHS account used within NHS login.
+Because NHS England provides the NHS login service, NHS England is a controller of verified identity information used to access your NHS App and online consultations services used within NHS login.
 These details are name, age, NHS number, gender, email address.
 Find out more about verified identities and the role of NHS login.

-NHS Digital is not a controller in respect of your use of an online consultation service, or any health related information you input.
+NHS England is not (except as set out below) a controller in respect of your use of an online consultation service, or any health related information you input.

-NHS Digital merely provides a connection within your NHS account to the online consultation service on behalf of the GP practice.
+NHS England provides a connection within your NHS App to the online consultation service on behalf of the GP surgery.

 Who is my online consultation provider?

-The online consultation services offered to you as a patient will depend upon which online consultation providers have been engaged by your GP practice or the Clinical Commissioning Group to which they belong.
+The online consultation services offered to you as a patient will depend upon which online consultation providers have been engaged by your GP surgery or the integrated care board (ICB) to which they belong.

-The name of the provider is shown within your NHS account before any online consultation begins.
-It will also be named on the GP practice website.
-If you are still unsure who your provider is, ask your GP practice.
+The name of the provider is shown within your NHS App before any online consultation begins.
+It will also be named on the GP surgery website.
+If you are still unsure who your provider is, ask your GP surgery.

-If your GP practice does not offer online consultation services you will not see any options relating to online consultations within your NHS account.
+If your GP surgery does not offer online consultation services you will not see any options relating to online consultations within your NHS App.

-Online consultation providers currently available through your NHS account
+Online consultation providers currently available through your NHS App

 What personal data is processed for online consultation services and why?

-- Identity and contact information used to confirm who you are and that your requests are directed to your GP practice.
+Your identity and contact information is used to confirm who you are and that your requests are directed to your GP surgery.
 This information comprises:

 - NHS login account information: name, date of birth, NHS number

-- Manually entered: gender, email address, telephone number
+- manually entered information: gender, email address, telephone number

-- Online consultation responses - the answers you provide to questions asked by the online consultation service and the replies from your GP practice are likely to contain sensitive medical information.
+The answers you provide to questions asked by the online consultation service and the replies from your GP surgery are likely to contain sensitive medical information.
 Your requests and responses will be used to determine what the next appropriate steps should be.
-For example:

-- if urgent care is indicated, you will be advised to contact emergency services direct
+- if a need for urgent care is indicated, you will be advised to contact emergency services direct

 Data protection law provides a number of rights to you.
 You can exercise your rights by contacting the appropriate controller: